 I love writing fast-paced thrillers.
 Readers have, thankfully, compared my works to Vince Flynn, Lee Child, and Stephen Hunter — three of my favorite authors.

-To date, I’ve published three books.
+To date, I’ve published four books.
 (With about 30 in various stages, but you know how that goes…)

-“Sold Out” tracks the life of a legendary Marine Sniper after a CIA unit decides to kill him for reasons of national security.
+“Sold Out (Nick Woods, No. 1)” tracks the life of legendary Marine Sniper Nick Woods after a CIA unit decides to kill him for reasons of national security.

 “Little Man, and the Dixon County War” tells the uphill fight a young deputy faces after surviving three years of war only to find himself in the sights of a mighty cattle baron.